sha1n/bert/docs/README.md

 - Accumulate results for different runs and compare them later
 - Set the number of times every scenario is executed
 - Choose between alternate executions and sequential execution of the same command
+- Fail-fast to exit immediately when a benchmark error is reported
 - Save results in `txt`, `json`, `csv`, `csv/raw`, `md` and `md/raw` formats
 - Control your benchmark environment
   - Set optional working directory per scenario and/or command